m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/fundamentals.md

 # Fundamentals

-This tutorial introduces you to the fundamentals of m2c2kit
+This tutorial introduces you to the fundamentals of m2c2kit:

-- Graphical "primitives" (shapes, labels, and other basic building blocks)
+- Graphical primitives (shapes, labels, and other basic building blocks)
 - How to interact with a user
 - How to generate data from a user's behavior